 - Minimize the ramp up time needed on new technologies and easily extend data engineering for more complex operations

-Smart data pipelines abstract away the “how” of implementation so you can focus on the what, who, and where of the data.
+By using smart data pipelines you can focus less on the “how” of implementation and more on the what, who, and where of the data.
 Start building smart data pipelines for data ingestion across cloud and hybrid architectures today using StreamSets.